lukonik/scroll-to-me/README.md

 > A lightweight library that makes it easier to scroll to the nested elements in Angular application

-The ``` scroll-to-me ``` library enables you to scroll to the element when it's nested inside the component component tree.
-Instead of finding an element using ``` document.querySelector ``` and then scroll to it, use more Angular way approach.
+The ``` scroll-to-me ``` library enables you to scroll to the element when it's nested inside the component tree.
+Instead of finding an element using ``` document.querySelector ``` and scroll to it, use more Angular way approach.